 Although musty smells are commonly associated with mold, there are other variations of smells that can be released.
-Some mold odor can also be sharp.
+Some mold odors can also be sharp.
 These sharp odors generally smell similar to sour milk or meat.

 Our noses can be great detectors of impending danger.
-If you step into a room and begin to perceive a damp, unpleasant and musty odor, then mold is likely present.
+If you step into a room and begin to perceive a damp, unpleasant and musty odor, then mold is likely to present.

 Adverse Effects of Mold growth

-Mold can have a wide range of adverse effects that call for a prompt action.
+Mold can have a wide range of adverse effects that call for prompt action.
 Once mold begins to grow and spread, it can be difficult to get rid of.
 Even though it may not be visible to the naked eye, mold can be thriving in your home.
 Some of the common health symptoms of mold include:

 - Respiratory problems

 The Best Way To Tackle Mold In Your Home